Set up Gloo Mesh

 .export MGMT_CONTEXT=<management-cluster-context> export REMOTE_CONTEXT1=<remote-cluster1-context> export REMOTE_CONTEXT2=<remote-cluster2-context>

-Install Gloo Mesh in your management cluster.
+Install the Gloo management plane in your management cluster.
 This command uses a basic profile to create a

 gloo-mesh